rdudhagra/Sand-Table/Light Strip Controller/README.md

 ## Installing

 Using the Arduino IDE (or vscode extension, etc.), upload the firmware to your Arduino.
 You can then use the sand table webserver to test it, or use the file `util/serial_send.py` to manually send commands.

+## Development

+### Creating custom modes

+To create a new mode, several things must be done:
+1. In `constants.h`, assign a new number to the color mode.
+The new number must count up from the other modes to work with the webserver (so if modes 0,1,2,3,4,5,6 are set to something, the next mode number must be 7).
+2. Create a new file for your mode.
+Each mode contains two functions: an init function, that returns a new uint8_t* (can be used to store data about each frame like a counter, etc.), and an update function, that runs once per frame and has access to to the data pointer.
+See the other modes for an example.
+3. In `mode.h`, update both switch statements with the new mode you just created and the functions from the new file you just created.
+4. In `Website/src/app/components/Led.jsx`, add the new mode to the list `this.modes`.